amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuide.md

 [Step 4.
 Your application exchanges the LWA authorization code for a LWA refresh token](#Step-4-Your-application-exchanges-the-LWA-authorization-code-for-a-LWA-refresh-token)

 ### Step 0.
-Set up your OAuth authorization URIs
+Set up an "Authorize" button

-Set up an "Authorize" button (or something similar) on your application website that the seller can click to initiate authorization of your application.
+Set up an “Authorize” button (or something similar) on your application website that the seller can click to initiate authorization of your application.
 When the seller clicks the button, your website loads an OAuth authorization URI into the browser and the seller is redirected to a Seller Central sign-in page.
-You get your OAuth authorization URIs when you [register your application](#step-6-register-your-application).
+After sign-in, a consent page appears, where a seller can give your application consent to make calls to the Selling Partner API on their behalf.
+For information about constructing and OAuth authorization URI, see [OAuth authorization URIs](#oauth-authorization-uris).

-**Multiple OAuth authorization URIs**
+**Note.** If you have OAuth authorization URIs for more than one region, be sure to set up your “Authorize” buttons so that sellers are redirected to the Seller Central sign-in page for their own region.

-If you have OAuth authorization URIs for more than one region, be sure to set up your "Authorize" buttons so that sellers are redirected to the Seller Central sign-in page for their own region.
-Setting up your "Authorize" button(s) is a one-time task.
+Setting up your “Authorize” button(s) is a one-time task.

 ### Step 1.
 The seller initiates authorization from your website

 1. The seller signs into your website.
 If the seller does not yet have an account, they complete your registration process.

 2. The seller clicks the "Authorize" button that you set up in [Step 0.
-Set up your OAuth authorization URIs](#step-0-set-up-your-oauth-authorization-uris).
+Set up an "Authorize" button](#step-0.-set-up-an-authorize-button).
 If you have more than one regional "Authorize" button, be sure that the seller is directed to the button that corresponds to the region that they sell in.

 3. Your application loads the OAuth authorization URI into the browser, adding the following query parameter: